In This Article

 One exception is heirloom jewelry, where anything less than 40 years old is considered estate and should not be called vintage or antique.
 Vintage jewelry is any item between 40-99 years old.

-Antiquing Tips
+Antiquing Tips to Determine Age

-What does this mean when you’re antique shopping?
+What does this all mean when you’re antique shopping?
 When you go into a typical antique shop, you’ll likely find things from all eras and price ranges.
 Not everything in the shop is technically an antique—and you may even find some antique reproductions.
 However, this variety might not be the case in a high-end antique shop, which only carries antiques of a particular era or quality.

 For example: